Ghanada

-Ghanashyam Das alias Ghanada (ঘনাদা), the protagonist of the Ghanada series of science fiction novels written in Bengali, is a fictional character created by Premendra Mitra in 1945.
+Ghanashyam Das alias Ghanada alias Ghona-da (ঘনাদা), the protagonist of the Ghanada series of science fiction novels written in Bengali, is a fictional character created by Premendra Mitra in 1945.
 In the novels, the character fights evil and stands against international terrorism.
 The far-fetched stories take place in multiple international locations, and across a historical timeline.
 He is depicted regularly outwitting his fellow boarders of the mess-bari at 72, Banamali Naskar Lane, Kolkata (Calcutta).
 Ghanada was a personification of Premendra Mitra's anti-fascist humanistic ideologies and moral universe.
 His stories were notably accurate from a historical, geographical and scientific standpoint.

 First appearance

 Ghanada's first appearance was in a story titled Mosha (The Mosquito), published in the Puja annual Alpana (আলপনা) in 1945 published by Deb Sahitya Kutir, Kolkata, West Bengal, India.

 Ghanada was engaged by a company in Sakhalin to collect amber sometime during 1939, and in due course, he landed up to a scientific laboratory set by Mr Nishimara, an entomologist, in search of a Chinese labourer who went missing.
 It was later revealed that Mr. Nishamara was genetically converting the mosquitos into deadly agents of biological warfare.
 When the lone, genetically engineered mosquito landed on the face of Mr. Nishimara and sealed his fate by stinging him, Ghanada slapped Nishmara to kill the mosquito and eliminated a severe threat towards humanity.
 He declared he never intended to kill another mosquito ever after in his lifetime.

 At the end of the story Ghanada took a deep breath as if he was so tired from killing that mosquito and said, "I never felt like killing a mosquito after that incident."